 Objective

-In accordance with FAC-013-2 Requirement R1, this document, Power Transfer Capability Methodology Document (PTCMD), describes the methodology used to evaluate the Planning Transfer Capability (PTC) of the ISO-New England (ISO-NE) interfaces for the Near-Term Transmission Planning Horizon.
-The PTCs are determined, for a period beyond 13 months in the future, in accordance with NERC Standard FAC-013-2 and are not directly related to calculations of Total Transfer Capability (TTC) and Available Transfer Capability (ATC).
+In accordance with FAC-013 Requirement R1, this document, the power transfer capability methodology document (PTCMD), describes the methodology used to evaluate the planning Transfer Capability (PTC) of the ISO New England (ISO) interfaces for the Near-Term Transmission Planning Horizon.
+The PTCs are determined, for a period beyond 13 months in the future, in accordance with NERC Standard FAC-013 and are not directly related to calculations of Total Transfer Capability (TTC) and Available Transfer Capability (ATC).

 Background – History of FAC-013

-The Federal Energy Regulatory Commission (FERC) certified North American Electric Reliability Corporation (NERC) as the Electric Reliability Organization (ERO), as defined in section 215 of the Federal Power Act, in July 2006.
+The Federal Energy Regulatory Commission (FERC) certified North American Electric Reliability Corporation (NERC) as the Electric Reliability Organization (ERO), as defined in Section 215 of the Federal Power Act, in July 2006.
 In Order No. 693, FERC reviewed an initial set of Reliability Standards as developed and submitted for review by NERC, accepting 83 standards as mandatory and enforceable.
 In Order No. 693, FERC accepted Reliability Standard FAC-013-1, which sets out requirements for communication of transfer capability calculations.

-In Order No. 693 FERC did not act on Reliability Standard FAC-012-1, which set out proposed requirements for documenting the methodologies used by Reliability Coordinators and Planning Authorities in determining transfer capability.
+In Order No. 693, FERC did not act on Reliability Standard FAC-012-1, which set out proposed requirements for documenting the methodologies used by Reliability Coordinators and Planning Authorities in determining transfer capability.

-Subsequently, as part of its submission of revised Modeling, Data, and Analysis (MOD) Reliability Standards, which govern the calculation of ATC, NERC requested that it be permitted to withdraw FAC-012-1 and retire FAC-013-1.
-In Order No. 729, the FERC found that FAC-012-1 and FAC-013-1 had not been wholly superseded by the revised MOD Reliability Standards because the revised MOD Reliability Standards did not address the calculation of transfer capabilities in the planning horizon.
+Subsequently, as part of its submission of revised modeling, data, and analysis (MOD) Reliability Standards, which govern the calculation of ATC, NERC requested that it be permitted to withdraw FAC-012-1 and retire FAC-013-1.
+In Order No. 729, the FERC found that FAC-012-1 and FAC-013-1 had not been wholly superseded by the revised MOD Reliability Standards because they did not address the calculation of transfer capabilities in the planning horizon.
 Moreover, the FERC found that the existing versions of FAC-012-1 (as adopted by NERC) and FAC-013-1 (as approved by FERC) were insufficient to address the FERC’s concerns, and ordered NERC to develop specific modifications to comply with those outstanding directives.

-In its Petition, NERC explained that FAC-013-2 was developed in response to FERC directives in Order Nos.
+In its petition, NERC explained that FAC-013-2 was developed in response to FERC directives in Order Nos.
 693 and 729 to require appropriate entities to perform an annual assessment of transfer capability in the planning horizon and to do so using data inputs and modeling assumptions that are consistent with other planning uses.

-On November 17, 2011, FERC approved FAC-013-2 and the proposed implementation plan for Reliability Standard FAC-013-2, which would retire Reliability Standards FAC-012-1 and FAC-013-1 when FAC-013-2 becomes effective.
-The effective date of FAC-013-2 is April 1, 2013.
+On November 17, 2011, FERC approved FAC-013-2 and the proposed implementation plan for Reliability Standard FAC-013-2, which retired Reliability Standards FAC-012-1 and FAC-013-1 when FAC-013-2 became effective.
+The effective date of FAC-013-2 was April 1, 2013.

 Assessment Information